bpucker/MybMonday/README.md

 ### (4) MYBs are breeding targets ###

-> **_<a href="">TWEET</a>:_** MYBs are the target of breeding projects to improve fruits, vegetables, and ornamental plants.
+> **_<a href="https://twitter.com/boas_pucker/status/1368811218014629888">TWEET</a>:_** MYBs are the target of breeding projects to improve fruits, vegetables, and ornamental plants.
 MYB1/10/110a are responsible for the red coloration of apple skin, foliage & fruit-flesh, respectively, by activating a pigment biosynthesis  #MybMonday (src: https://bit.ly/37OrRgb)

 As transcriptional regulators of entire biosnythesis pathways, MYBs are promising targets of breeding projects.
 The deactivation of a specific MYB and be used to shut down a pathway leading to undesired products.
 Additionally, the contruction of genetically modified plants, e.g. overexpressing certains MYBs, is an option to improve the crop quality by up-regulating desired pathways.

+### (5) MYB associated with sweet cherry colour ###

+> **_<a href="https://twitter.com/boas_pucker/status/1371347932851634177">TWEET</a>:_** PavMYB10.1 is associated with the fruit skin colour of sweet cherry.
+Three different alleles lead to yellow to red colouration in the varieties 'Big Dragon', 'Rainier', and 'Lapins'. #MybMonday (src: https://bit.ly/3swLEsx)

+### (6) Red and white strawberries ###

+> **_<a href="https://twitter.com/boas_pucker/status/1373884648485445633">TWEET</a>:_** The red colour of octoploid strawberry (Fragaria × ananassa) is controlled by a MYB.
+A 8bp insertion in the CDS of FaMYB10 can change the colour from red to white through a single loss-of-function allele. #MybMonday (src: https://bit.ly/2ZUIGBV)

+This loss-of-function allele of MYB10-2 needs to be present in a homozygous state to cause the white phenotype as it is not dominant negative.
+Interesting about the MYB10-2 is the lack of introns wich suggest that it originates from a reverse transcription event.
+It will be exciting to completely resolve the story about the anthocyanins regulating MYBs in various strawberry strains.
+It is also a remarkable example of pathway inactivation through loss of a regulator.
+This is frequently observed in the flavonoid biosynthesis.
+One reason could be the involvement of structural genes in multiple branches of the pathway.
+The loss of the anthocyanin specific regulator only inactivaites one function, while loss of the structural gene would break multiple branches.